UniversalDependencies/UD_Swedish-PUD/README.md

 (http://universaldependencies.org/conll17/).
 It consists of Swedish translations of the 1000 sentences from the news domain and from Wikipedia, annotated according to the principles of the Swedish-PT treebank.
-The syntactic annotation has been manually validated, but the morphological annotation is automatically predicted.
+The syntactic annotation has been manually validated in its entirety, while the morphological annotation has only been partially validated.

 # Acknowledgments